ad-johnson/LabVIEW_NXG/Libraries/Hardware Abstraction Framework/README.md

 Similarly, the Executable Directors are likely to be sufficient for most test applications but again, you can create your own by following the pattern established for the existing ones.

-Unless you use the same instruments that are wrapped by Drivers in the framework, it is most likely that you will have create your own for your instruments.
+Unless you use the same instruments that are wrapped by Drivers in the framework, it is most likely that you will have to create your own for your instruments.
 Again you can follow the pattern established for the existing ones; you may want to consider uploading these to the repository for inclusion in a future release.

 The rest of this document describes the framework in more detail and how you can use it.
 ### Interacting with the Framework